 (ii) It remains to be an interesting open question how far one can push the standard desingularization functors $\calF_\Var$ defined in terms of derivative ideals, including the question if one can extend $\calF_\Var$ to all qe schemes of characteristic zero.

 (iii) The author conjectures that the existing algorithms can be extended (up to minor modifications) to all schemes over $\bfQ$ which locally admit closed immersions into regular affine schemes $U=\Spec(A)$ with {\em enough derivatives}, and that the extended algorithm is compatible with all regular morphisms.
 The condition on derivatives means that the sheaf $\Der_{U/\bfZ}$, which does not have to be quasi-coherent and can even have zero stalks, admits global sections $\partial_1\.\partial_n$ such that for any point $u\in U$ the images of $\partial_i$'s generate the tangent space $(m_u/m_u^2)^*$.
 Since existence of the above derivatives is equivalent to existence of an (analog of) Taylor homomorphism $A\to A[[T]]$ due to Bierstone-Milman, this conjecture agrees with Bierstone-Milman philosophy.
-It is a future project by Bierstone, Milman and the author to try to generalize the algorithm from \cite{bmfun} accordingly to the conjecture.
+It is an interesting problem to generalize the algorithm from \cite{bmfun} accordingly to the conjecture.

 (iv) The above conjecture implies functorial desingularization of formal varieties of characteristic zero.
 In particular, it would drastically simplify our work in this paper by proving a much more general result on formal desingularization than we prove in \S\ref{formdesth}, and such approach would not use Elkik's results (we desingularize all qe formal schemes over $\bfQ$ in \S\ref{catsec}, but this is based on the intermediate result of \S\ref{formdesth}). \end{rem}